Skip to page content

 • Dot your moisturiser over your skin and stroke downward in the direction of hair grow

-• Apply the moisturiser in a circular motion as it can cause blocking of the hair follicles.
-This may cause painful spots (folliculitis)
+• Apply the moisturiser in a circular motion as it can block the hair follicles and cause painful spots (folliculitis).

 Step 4 - Topical steroids